Innovation Campus - A New Vision for Graduate Education

 Technology meets diversity

 Plans for the Innovation Campus were announced in November 2018 as part of the Commonwealth of Virginia’s successful bid to attract Amazon’s HQ2 to Northern Virginia.
+Construction has begun on the 11-story first academic building for the Innovation Campus, which is set to open in 2024.

 An immediate impact